httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 See {{Section 16.3.2 of HTTP}} for guidelines to consider when minting new header fields. {{STRUCTURED-FIELDS}} provides a common structure for new header fields and avoids many issues in their parsing and handling; it is RECOMMENDED that new header fields use it.

 It is RECOMMENDED that header field names be short (even when field compression is used, there is an overhead) but appropriately specific.
-In particular, if a header field is specific to an application, an identifier for that application can form a prefix to the header field name, separated by a "-".
+In particular, if a header field is specific to an application, an identifier for that application can form a prefix to the header field name, separated by a hyphen.

 For example, if the "example" application needs to create three header fields, they might be called "example-foo", "example-bar", and "example-baz".
 Note that the primary motivation here is to avoid consuming more generic field names, not to reserve a portion of the namespace for the application; see {{!RFC6648}} for related considerations.

 The semantics of existing HTTP header fields MUST NOT be redefined without updating their registration or defining an extension to them (if allowed).
 For example, an application using HTTP cannot specify that the Location header field has a special meaning in a certain context.

-See {{caching}} for the interaction between header fields and HTTP caching; in particular, request header fields that are used to choose (as per {{Section 4.1 of HTTP-CACHING}}) a response have impact there and need to be carefully considered.
+See {{caching}} for the interaction between header fields and HTTP caching; in particular, request header fields that are used to choose (per {{Section 4.1 of HTTP-CACHING}}) a response have impact there and need to be carefully considered.

 See {{state}} for considerations regarding header fields that carry application state (e.g., Cookie).